auth0/lock/README.md

 After installing the `auth0-lock` module, you'll need bundle it up along with all of its dependencies.
 See examples for [browserify](examples/bundling/browserify/) and [webpack](examples/bundling/webpack/).

-If you are targeting mobile audiences, we recommended that you add:
+If you are targeting mobile audiences, we recommend that you add:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1"/>